 - Half a can of garbanzo or chick peas

-- You can also add one medium potato or cup of rice
+- You can also add one medium potato ( I don’t use rice because it has arsenic and other bad metals)

 How I cook this healthy ‘no meat’ soup…